shankar4/Functional-Model/SystemC Installation Notes.md

     icon=/home/shankar/eclipse/cpp-photon/eclipse/icon.xpm
     Name[en_US]=Eclipse \

-Save the file.
 Reboot your machine.
-I found the Eclpse icon in the dot matrix at left hand side bottom ('Applications'). it launched correctly when clicked on.
+Eclpse icon would be added to the Applications collection (fouiund in the dot matrix at left hand side bottom. it should launch correctly when clicked on.

-So, I am where I was 4 days ago.
-Need to try out the many SystemC examples that came with the SystemC 2.3.2 folder.
-Also, examples from Grotker's book.
-All this is documented here, lest I forget.
-Soon, i will put together a tutorial style installation document on Systemc 2.3.2 installation on Ubuntu V 18 using Eclipse 4.8 (Oxygen).
-It uses Java SDK 8.